-root directory.
-The directory (/) that contains all other directories in the system.
+root directory The directory (/) that contains all other directories in the system.

-root file system.
+root file system

 The basic file system, onto which all other file systems can be mounted.
 The root file system contains the operating system files that get the rest of the system running.

+root segment

-root segment.
-(1.)
-In an overlay operation, the part of a program that must remain in main storage when other overlay segments are run; the first segment of a program with overlays.
+(1) In an overlay operation, the part of a program that must remain in main storage when other overlay segments are run; the first segment of a program with overlays.
 The root segment remains in main storage at all times while the program is being run.

-(2.)
-In a hierarchical database, the highest segment in the tree structure.
+(2) In a hierarchical database, the highest segment in the tree structure.

-root user.
+root user

 The person who has unrestricted ability to access and modify any part of the operating system, usually the user who manages the system.
-See also root user authority.
+See also root user authority on page 2-206.

-root user authority.
+root user authority

 The unrestricted ability to access and modify any part of the operating system, usually associated with the user who manages the system.
-See also root user.
+See also root user on page 2-206.

-root volume group (rootva).
+root volume group (rootvg)

 A volume group containing the Base Operating System (BOS).
-See also migration installation.
+See also migration installation on page 2-145.

-root window.
-In a graphics environment, each screen has a root window covering it.
+root window In a graphics environment, each screen has a root window covering it.
 This window cannot be reconfigured or unmapped, but otherwise performs like any other window.
 A root window has no parent.

-ROS.
-Remote Operation Service.
+ROS Remote Operation Service.

-ROSE.
-Remote Operation Service Elements.
+ROSE Remote Operation Service Elements.

-rotation.
-In computer graphics, the transformation of a primitive by rotating it about an axis.
-See also transformation.
+rotation In computer graphics, the transformation of a primitive by rotating it about an axis.
+See also transformation on page 2-245.

-route.
-A path defined for sending data across a network.
+route A path defined for sending data across a network.

-routine.
-A set of statements in a program causing the system to perform an operation or a series of related operations.
-See also macro and subroutine.
+routine A set of statements in a program causing the system to perform an operation or a series of related operations.
+See also macro on page 2-139 and subroutine on page 2-231.

-routing.
-(1.)
-The assignment of the path by which a message will reach its destination.
-(2.)
-In SNA, the forwarding of a message unit along a particular path through a network as determined by parameters carried in the message unit, such as the destination network address in a transmission header.
-(3.)
-In X.25 communications, the process by which a packet gets to the intended user.
+routing (1) The assignment of the path by which a message will reach its destination.

+(2) In SNA, the forwarding of a message unit along a particular path through a network as determined by parameters carried in the message unit, such as the destination network address in a transmission header.

+(3) In X.25 communications, the process by which a packet gets to the intended user.

-Routing Information Protocol (RIP).
+Routing Information Protocol (RIP)

 A variant of the XeroxNS Routing Information Protocol, used to maintain current kernel routing table entries.

-routing list.
-The list that associates user names with network user addresses and other information, for the purpose of directing incoming X.25 calls.
+routing list The list that associates user names with network user addresses and other information, for the purpose of directing incoming X.25 calls.

-routing table.
-The table holding a list of valid paths through which hosts can communicate with other hosts.
+routing table The table holding a list of valid paths through which hosts can communicate with other hosts.
 The routing table can hold static routes and dynamic routes.

-row.
-A horizontal arrangement of characters or other expressions.
+row A horizontal arrangement of characters or other expressions.

-row column manager.
+row column manager

 A widget that contains toggle buttons or push buttons.
 It updates its property that accounts for menu history, which allows it to determine which toggle button was selected last.

-row-major order.
+row-major order

 A way of storing array elements such that the rightmost subscript varies most rapidly as memory-adjacent elements are accessed.

-RPC.
-See remote procedure call.
+RPC See remote procedure call on page 2-200.

-rpm.
-Revolutions per minute.
+rpm Revolutions per minute.

-RPN.
-See real page number.
+RPN See real page number on page 2-195.

-RPOA.
-See recognized private operating agency.
+RPOA See recognized private operating agency on page 2-196.

-RPQ.
-Request for Price Quotation.
+RPQ Request for Price Quotation.

-RR.
-(1.)
-Resource Record (DNS).
-(2.)
-Round Robin (scheduling).
+RR (1) Resource Record (DNS).

+(2) Round Robin (scheduling).

-RR frame.
-In X.25 communications, a receive-ready frame.
-Contrast with RNR frame.
+RR frame In X.25 communications, a receive-ready frame.
+Contrast with RNR frame that it is ready to receive data packets within the window.
+Contrast with